How to start bullet journaling

 As you start getting more ideas, switch it up and work on your pages a little more.
 There is definitely a learning curve when you are starting a journal.
 But then you will eventually discover ways to improve upon it.

-The following five steps just provide a basic outline on how to start a planner and what you need to do to get started.
+The following five steps just provide a basic outline on how to start your bullet journal and what you need to do to get started.
 But of course, you might want to add some additional steps when you begin thinking more about your journal.

 Step 1: Buy Your Journal Supplies